veljkoRad/AI-Project/documentation/GitHubInstruction.md

 * To check is it installed  ```git --version```
 * Addig info that will go with **commits**
-    * git config --global user.name "Your Name"
+    * git config --global user.name "Veljko"
-    * git config --global user.email "your@email.com"
+    * git config --global user.email "radivojevicveljko@gmail.com"

 * in terminal go to location of project which you want to put on github
 * ```git init```  (install local repository in this folder )